WulfNovak/demand_forecasting_pipeline_/README.md

 4. lgbm_forecast.ipynb

 ## MLflow
 Forecasting results are stored on a mlflow server.
-Currently, results metrics, variable importance plots, and forecasting visualizations are logged during the training and testing.
+Currently, result metrics, variable importance plots, and forecasting visualizations are logged during the training and testing.

 Selected metrics for a set of trained models:
 ![image](https://github.com/user-attachments/assets/9832cf9e-d8f9-4e83-afd0-d2993918ef8a)